BSD Pt. 2

 ◦ DHCP Address: 10.0.0.13/24 nolan@666 ~>

-Now, any services provied by the jail “poop” can be found at 10.0.0.13 on the local LAN.
+Now, any services provided by the jail “poop” can be found at 10.0.0.13 on the local LAN.
 While Jails don’t have access to tailscale, this can be routed through the tailnet pretty easily.
-To make the point, I installed nginx and editted the default page.
+To make the point, I installed nginx and edited the default page.

 VICTORY